 Check your vehicle’s owner’s manual for mileage recommendations; rotation is usually recommended between every 5,000 and 8,000 miles.

 Tires depend on grooves in their treads to maintain traction and shed water on wet roads.
 Depth is measured in 32nds of an inch, with most new tires starting out at 10/32” or 11/32”.
 Measuring your remaining tread depth is one of the most important car inspections you can do; you should do it monthly to uncover excessive or uneven wear before it becomes a safety hazard.

 The easiest and most accurate way to check tread depth is with a dedicated tread depth gauge, available at auto parts stores.
 But if you have some spare change handy, you can also use a quarter or penny to measure depth.

-In many states, it’s illegal to drive on tires with less than 2/32” of tread, so seeing the top of Lincoln’s head means your tires need immediate replacement, but even tires that pass the penny test may be worth replacing.
+In many states, it’s illegal to drive on tires with less than 2/32” of tread, so seeing the top of Lincoln’s head means your tires need immediate replacement.

 Having the wrong tire pressure leads to uneven wear and lower gas mileage, so you should check your car’s tire pressure at least once a month to make sure it’s at the manufacturer-specified level.

 1. If you don’t already have one, get a tire pressure gauge.
 There are digital, dial, and pen-type varieties, with the digital and dial models generally being easier to use.

 2. Check the tires before the vehicle has been driven.
 Warm tires will give higher readings than tires at rest.

 3. Remove the tire’s valve cap, press the gauge over the valve stem, and press firmly until there’s no air hissing out.